Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing evolution

 This is not a very clear memory.
-I participated as observer and being part of the history of human evolution.
+I have participated as an observer and as part of the history of human evolution.
 I experienced animalistic and cannibalistic states, raw and naked aggression for survival, and then later more and more refined cultural states.

 I do not know whether I learned something from this; except maybe that I - possibly everyone - has some kind of inbuilt knowledge of how it may feel to be in each level.
 Obviously, the perception will be colored and shaped by the culture in which one grew up, in particular the later stages.
 It is well possible thought that the raw states have somehow survived deep inside and may turn up in exceptional circumstances such as expanded states of consciousness.